hurni/CAS_Project/README.md

-# CAS_Project
+# CAS_Project - Small project for CAS ADS 2020 Module 1 and 2

+Collaboration with Nico Kaiser and Pascal Neiger.

+Version: 1.0
+  1.0: Handed in for the Module

-Small project for CAS ADS 2020: Correlating financial and covid data in the Top-10 most important financial markets.
+Goal: Proof of concept - How to correlate financial and covid data in the Top-10 most important financial markets.

 General File Information